We see our doctor’s regularly but when was the last time you were asked does your career need a health check?

 Strengths and weaknesses

 Because they know what they do well and how they do it, they also understand where and when they don’t do so well.
 Confident managers are happy to consult and are comfortable looking for opinions, advice and support.
 They are open to unsolicited input.
 Astonishingly, true confidence can even admit lack of confidence and say “I really have no clue what I’m doing, but I’m going to find out.”
 And they do.
 They process criticism positively.

 Truly confident managers know that it’s important to get it done, rather than get it right and will motivate and support calculated risk taking.
 They rise to new challenges.
 They get out of the way.
 They give themselves and their teams permission to fail, but still keep a watchful eye on the score card.
-They support, not blame, during the failing process and takes steps to manage any fallout if that’s what needs doing.
+They support, not blame, during the failing process and takes steps to manage any fallout, if that’s what needs doing.
 They see mistakes as part of a learning process.
 They take steps to avoid repeated bad habits.

 Sometimes on beer mats in airport lounges.
 They don’t need a perfect time, environment or location.
-They just get it done.